JulienGAMartin/JulienGAMartin.github.io/content/en/publication/conference-paper/index.md

 Click the *Cite* button above to demo the feature to enable visitors to import publication metadata into their reference management software.
 {{% /callout %}}

+{{% callout note %}}
+Create your slides in Markdown - click the *Slides* button to check out the example.
+{{% /callout %}}

-Supplementary notes can be added here, including [code and math](https://sourcethemes.com/academic/docs/writing-markdown-latex/).
+Supplementary notes can be added here, including [code, math, and images](https://wowchemy.com/docs/writing-markdown-latex/).